How to Exfoliate Body Skin to Reduce Strawberry Legs

 Exfoliate strawberry legs 2-3 times per week using a gentle physical scrub or chemical exfoliant.

-Chemical exfoliants containing salicylic acid, glycolic acid, or lactic acid work best because they penetrate into follicles.
+Chemical exfoliants with salicylic acid, glycolic acid, or lactic acid work best because they get inside follicles.

-Always exfoliate on damp skin in circular motions, then moisturize immediately after.
+Always exfoliate on damp skin in circular motions, then moisturize right away.

 How long does it take to get rid of strawberry legs with exfoliation?